kelindi/atproto-nextjs-starter/README.md

 - OAuth sign in via the AT Protocol
 - Firehose ingestion of custom `xyz.statusphere.status` records
-- SQLite storage using Kysely
+- In-memory storage of status updates and OAuth sessions
 - Example pages for logging in and setting a status

 ## Development